Catio-Party/drunkenTalesOfSpringfield/README.md

 # project2SimpsonsGame

 - First Collab by the all-star team of Beth Whalen and Wyn Bui
-- HTML/CSS/JavaScript game involving drinking and lovable
+- HTML/CSS/JavaScript game involving drinking and lovable characters

-Branch - Stretch Goals

-- Build Info Modal
-- Add extra styling to gameover section
-- Change styling of alcohol
-- fix some position issues with Mainboard smaller displays
-- Refactor
+- Tests your reaction speed and timing.

+- API call gets memorable quotes from each character!